drshahizan/special-topic-data-engineering/project/proposal/MichelinStar/Proposal_MichelinStar.md

    - Laptop

 - Software
-   - <strong>Kaggle Datasets</strong>: Kaggle Datasets is a collection of public datasets that you can use for machine learning tasks, including heart disease prediction.
-The datasets are hosted on Kaggle and can be easily downloaded and used in your machine learning models.

    - <strong>MongoDB</strong>: MongoDB is a NoSQL database that can be used in machine learning applications in several ways.
 MongoDB can be used to store and manage large volumes of data for machine learning applications, including heart disease prediction.
 It is highly scalable and can handle structured, semi-structured, and unstructured data.